Bertha (TV series): Plot

 The series is set in an industrial estate occupied by the Spottiswood & Company factory, a small manufacturing plant producing a wide range of goods ranging from cuckoo clocks to windmill money boxes.
 Each episode focuses on a machine called Bertha that can produce any item requested of her.
 In each episode, the factory experiences a crisis affecting its daily production schedule, which Bertha invariably solves with the help of her factory worker friends.

 Production

 Bertha was created by Woodland Animations, who also produced the shows Postman Pat, Charlie Chalk and Gran for the BBC.
 Episodes were written by Eric Charles and Stephen Flewers, and designed, produced and directed by Ivor Wood, the studio's co-founder.
 Roy Kinnear and Sheila Walker voiced the characters, and Kinnear narrated.
-The main title music (as well as some of the other songs) featured the singing of Guy Fletcher.
+The main title music (as well as some of the other songs) feature the vocals of Guy Fletcher.
 The songs "Tracy's Robot Song", "Mrs Tupp" and "Isn't it Nice?" from the Bertha 12-inch vinyl record feature the vocals of Stephanie de Sykes.